 They are relatively economical to use and maintain and can be a very efficient way to get from one point ro another.

-So, knowing the basics of how your bike work is essential for your safety and riding experience.
+You are so; knowing how your bike works is essential for your safety and riding experience.

 The pedals connected to the cranks rotate the rear wheel to propel the bike forward.

 Other components that empower a bike to function appropriately are brakes and gears.

 That’s all we can say about the mechanism of a bike, and we hope this information is helpful to you.

 Please comment or ask questions at the end of this page.
 We will get back to you as soon as possible.